How

 to fill every nook and cranny in your suitcase.

-They have another problem at the Las Garzas facility.
-While everyone is eager to bring gifts, the new Mother Superior told me of a 5-year problem.
 The original benefactor of the facility, an American named Rodney Good, donated 50% of the costs to build the facility.
 The church came up with the other half through donations from the congregation.
-A pool was built (the 40-bed facility has no A/C in the warmer summer months), but in 2001 we had an earthquake of an 8.0 magnitude.
-The pool was damaged, and it costs $2,500 to fix it.
-So far, we have raised only $500.
 If you or your church can spare any amount of money, I will find time to take you to the orphanage to give the sisters your cash in person.
-There are only 3 sisters who care for 33 children, one cook and a kitchen assistant, and a maintenance man/gardener.
+There are only 3 sisters who care for all the children (whether it be 19 or 40), one cook and a kitchen assistant, and a maintenance man/gardener.
+The Liborio Espinoza Casa Hogar will be closed for 2 weeks beginning Dec.
+18. All children in the home will be placed with loving families for the holidays, so they will not have to spend Christmas alone.

 Remember, these are the kids from just one of